Letters from Iwo Jima: Production

 Although the film is set in Japan, it was filmed primarily in Barstow and Bakersfield in California.
 All Japanese cast except for Ken Watanabe were selected through auditions.
 Filming in California wrapped on April 8, and the cast and crew then headed back to the studio in Los Angeles for more scenes.

 Ken Watanabe filmed a portion of his scenes on location on Iwo Jima.
 Locations on Iwo Jima which were used for filming included beaches, towns, and Mount Suribachi.
 Because the crew were only allowed to film minor scenes on Iwo Jima, most of the battle scenes were filmed in Iceland.
 Filming in Los Angeles lasted for approximately two months, and other locations across the US including Virginia, Chicago, and Houston.

-The filmmakers had to be given special permission from the Tokyo Metropolitan Government to film on Iwo Jima, because more than 10,000 missing Japanese soldiers still rest under its soil.
+The filmmakers had to be given special permission from the Tokyo Metropolitan Government to film on Iwo Jima, because the remains of more than 10,000 missing Japanese soldiers are there.
 The Japan Maritime Self-Defense Force (JMSDF) operates a naval air base on Iwo Jima, which is used by the United States Navy for operations such as nighttime carrier landing practice.
-Civilian access to the island is restricted to those attending memorial services for fallen American Marines and Japanese soldiers.
+Civilian access to the island is restricted to those attending memorial services for American Marines and Japanese soldiers.

 The battleship USS Texas (BB-35), which was used in closeup shots of the fleet (for both movies), also participated in the actual attack on Iwo Jima for five days.
 The only character to appear in both Flags of Our Fathers and Letters From Iwo Jima is Charles W. Lindberg, played by Alessandro Mastrobuono.